 Maturity Test for the Bachelor’s Degree

-The language of the Maturity Test is assessed by an expert of Finnish or Swedish, the content being evaluated by the instructor of the degree programme; however, in the case of Finnish Language and Saami Language, solely the instructor of the degree programme.
-The Maturity Test is assessed on a scale of Pass/Fail.
+The language of the Maturity Test is assessed by an expert of Finnish or Swedish, the content being evaluated by the instructor of the degree programme.
+However, in case of Finnish Language and Saami Language, solely the instructor of the degree programme.
 The Maturity Test is approved by the Dean of Education based on the assessments of the language expert and the instructor of the subject.

 Maturity Test for the Master's Degree